glams-lean-2024/formal-2024/README.md

 # Formalising Mathematics in Lean

 This is the repository for the GlaMS course on Formalising Mathematics in Lean.
-The course content (workshop sheets and homeworks) is located in the folder `ForMaL`,  which also contains some references we are using.
+The course content (workshop sheets and homeworks) is located in the folder `Formal2024`.
+There is also a `References` folder.

 ## How to work on this